 According to our caliper measurements only the floor of the pot retains the original sheet thickness.
 Tinning the interior adds approximately .2 – .4mm wall and floor thickness, for what we say is an overall finished thickness of approximately 2.5 – 3mm, with all variations around that number attributable to our hand-working processes.

-The physical properties of tin and copper allow them to form a bond without use of “mediating agency”, such as the cement that is often used to secure stainless steel to copper, or a catalyst which might leave a residue.
+The physical properties of tin and copper allow them to form a bond without use of “mediating agency”, such as the cement that was originally used to secure stainless steel to copper, or a chemical catalyst which might leave a residue.

 Before tinning, copper is “pickled” in dilute acid (usually hydrochloric, but in certain circumstances sulphuric or nitric) which not only completely cleans the copper but “etches” it microscopically.
-When the copper is then heated on an open forge (to a temperature below its melting point but above that of tin), this finely etched surface and a microns-thin film of cuprous oxide meets molten tin to form a crystalline film layer of bronze alloy, not much more than a micron or so thick, but metallically bonded across both the copper and the tin layers.
+When the copper is then heated on an open forge (to a temperature below its melting point but above that of tin), this finely etched surface and a microns-thin film of cuprous oxide meets molten tin to form a crystalline film layer of bronze-like material, as a “phase” of the alloy more ceramic (Cu6Sn5) than metallic (CuSn), but not much more than a micron or so thick and bonded across both the copper and the tin layers.

 Keeping the metals from curing too quickly in the process requires light applications of ammonium chloride flux (a mildly acidic, non-toxic, water soluble salt).
 All acid residues are burned off as the pan is heated on the tinning forge.